Two-child policy: China

-From 1979 until 2015, Chinese citizens were generally permitted to have only one child, with certain exceptions.
+From 1979 until 2015, Chinese citizens were generally permitted to have only one child, with certain exceptions, for example minority ethnic women (Tibetan, Uyghur, etc.) were not subject to the one-child policy.
 The ongoing Cultural Revolution and the strain it placed on the nation were large factors.
 During this time, the birth rate dropped from nearly 6 children per woman to just under 3.
 (The colloquial term "births per woman" is usually formalized as the Total Fertility Rate (TFR), a technical term in demographic analysis meaning the average number of children that would be born to a woman over her lifetime if she were to experience the exact current age-specific fertility rates through her lifetime.)
 Previously, the fine is so-called "social maintenance fee" and it is the punishment for the families who have more than one child.
 According to the policy, the families who violate the law may bring the burden to the whole society.
 Therefore, the social maintenance fee will be used for the operation of the basic government.

 As China's youngest generation (born under the one-child policy, which first became a requirement for most couples in 1979) came of age for formation of the next generation, a single child would be left with having to provide support for their two parents and four grandparents.
 In response to this issue, by 2009 all provinces allowed couples to have two children if both parents were the only children of their parents themselves.
 After a policy change of the Chinese government in late 2013, most Chinese provinces further relaxed the policy in 2014 by allowing families to have two children if one of the parents is an only child.

 Han Chinese living in rural areas were often permitted to have two children, as exceptions existed if the first child was a daughter.
 Because of cases such as these, as well as urban couples who simply paid a fine (or "social maintenance fee") to have more children, the overall fertility rate of mainland China is, in fact, closer to two children per family than to one child per family (1.8).
 In addition, since 2012, Han Chinese in southern Xinjiang were allowed to have two children.
 This, along with incentives and restrictions against higher Muslim Uyghur fertility, was seen as attempt to counter the threat of Uyghur separatism.